Wipying/test-app1/README.md

-# Ruby on Rails Tutorial: The demo for Shinny Rock
+# The demo for Shinny Rock